JanHerca/urantiapedia/output/wikijs/article/Michelle_Klimesh/Celestial_Ministry_Seen_and_Unseen.md

 Frankly, at this point in my life, a final destiny of service in the future worlds of outer space seems so far removed from present reality that it is nearly incomprehensible.
 Whatever God has planned for me in the ages to come, the question that most interests me is what God wants from me today.

 Steve Dreier once said that people would be better off if we spent less time thinking about what we want the angels to do for us, and a little more time wondering what we could do to help the angels with their work.
-To imitate John F Kennedy, “Ask not what your angels can do for you, but what you can do for your angels!”
+To imitate John F. Kennedy, “Ask not what your angels can do for you, but what you can do for your angels!”

 What can we do to help the angels with their work?
 First, each one of us could immediately work on eradicating our animal tendencies.
 We don’t have to wait until the mansion worlds to begin to clear our characters of the detrimental traits we harbor, the poor habits we keep that sabotage our health, our relationships, and our efforts in the world.